arve0/master/thesis.md

 specimen signal.
 This fact makes it easier to discriminate specimen spots to background by filtering the image before segmenting it with Otsu.

-In addition, relying only on Otsu thresholding will give us a lot of small segments which are not specimen spots.
+In addition, relying only on Otsu thresholding gives a lot of small segments which are not specimen spots.
 To exclude these false positives, area size of segments were used as a classification.